 Reporters love to include anecdotes in their articles.
 They especially like to start articles with anecdotes.
 They understand that the brief stories transform ordinary articles into spellbinding accounts.
 That’s why communications experts urge public relations people to include anecdotes in publicity submissions to journalists, corporate communications, speeches, and other types of PR content.

-These recommendations can help writers in PR find and create anecdotes.
+These recommendations can help writers in PR and marketing find and create attention-grabbing anecdotes.

 Structure the story.
 Anecdotes are short stories, usually about one or two paragraphs long.
 They’re structured like longer stories with a person or group, action and an ending — in other words, a beginning, middle and end.
 The storyteller typically first introduces the character who often faces a conflict or challenge.

 Have a clear ending.
 The storyteller may state the conclusion or ask a question to let readers reach their own conclusion.
 “Without satisfactorily wrapping up the loose ends of a story, or letting it meander to a stop in the middle of nowhere, you risk leaving your audience feeling cheated out of their time and attention,” writes blogger Nathan B. Weller.

 Seek details.
 Details add color and credibility to stories.
 For instance, an article in The Wall Street Journal on the departure of design chief Jony Ive from Apple recounts a meeting between Ive and the design team.
 The details, such as the meeting’s location and time, and quotes from attendees bring an authority to the account that counters Apple’s public stance that Ive departed amicably.

 Ask questions.
 To uncover details, ask questions and request examples.
 A public affairs rep working for the Navy struggled to pitch a story about a Navy squadron that had rescued a family of five lost in the Pacific Ocean for seven days, Hoffman recalls.